athype/cob_ctrlaltelite/Documentation/Products/Sprint 1 Retrospective.md

   - Created lists to display **saved audio and text feedback**.
 - **Client Satisfaction**:
   - Delivered a live demo of the prototype during the client meeting, showcasing the core functionalities.
-  - Received positive feedback for the intuitive UI prototype and compliance with privacy standards.
+  - Received positive feedback for the intuitive UI prototype.
 - **Framework Decisions**:
   - Adopted **MediaStream API** for audio recording, which met project requirements.
   - Integrated **Whisper (HuggingFace)** for speech-to-text processing, ensuring local data processing and privacy compliance.